alexkwolfe/spark/README.markdown

 To customize the format of the log statement, replace the `log.format(date, level, msg)` function with your own function that returns a `String`.

+### Logging options in the configuration file

+All logging configuration goes under the `log` key in your config file:

+    {
+	   host: 'localhost',
+	   port: 80,
+	   log : {
+		 level : 'warn',
+		 file  : './logs/applog.log'
+	   }
+    }

 ## MIT License

 Copyright (c) 2010 Sencha Inc.